Expressions of Interest for the 2021-2022 CPHR BC & Yukon Board Of Directors

 Names, supported by a short cover letter stating the reasons why they should be considered, including how they align with the expectations and criteria detailed below, as well as a current resume and a signed version of the 2021 Campaign Guidelines (download here), must be submitted no later than Friday, March 5, 2021 (midnight) to be considered by the Committee.

-The nominating committee will examine each nomination received and will advise the nominees prior to March 31st, 2020, of the recommended slate of candidates for the members to consider for election.
+The Nominating Committee will examine each nomination received along with the expressions of interest from current incumbents, and will advise the nominees prior to March 26, 2021, of the recommended slate of candidates for the membership to consider for election.

 Nominees must notify the association no later than 60 days prior to the Annual General meeting, set for June 9, 2021, whether they intend to stand for election.

-Should there be more nominees running for election than the recommended slate of candidates that the nominating committee has put forth campaign guidelines, which will apply to the election (see below).
+Should there be more nominees running for election than the recommended slate of candidates that the Nominating Committee has put forth campaign guidelines will apply (see below).

 The slate of recommended candidates and other nominees running for election will be provided to the membership at least 30 days in advance of the AGM, which will be held this year in Vancouver on Wednesday, June 9 at 4.00 p.m. at the Terminal City Club or through virtual means if an in-person meeting cannot be conducted.